Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected *DataHub Exporter* connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can directly click a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit connection](#edit-datahub-exporter-connection).

-The list displays all available connections.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Name*
     Connection name.